nourElsmeny/airQuality/README.md

 This project provides APIs to retrieve air quality data, including:
 - The nearest city based on coordinates
-- The most polluted date and time in paris zone.
+- The most polluted date and time in Paris zone.
 ---

 ## 🚀 Features